flyingfisch/flyingfisch.github.io-src/_posts/2015-06-21-building-a-modern-website-part-2.md

 </footer>
 ~~~

-OK, with that out of the way we can start styling the footer.
-Lets start by giving it a background color (remember that we set variables for the color values at the top of the stylesheet):
+OK, with that out of the way we can start styling.
+Let's start by giving it a background color (remember that we set variables for the color values at the top of the stylesheet):

 ~~~scss
 footer {